Portfolio Requirements By Major

 Film

-Submit at least 2-3 films that demonstrate your ability to craft narrative stories for an audience.
-Narrative films should take on a beginning/middle/end structure, establish a protagonist’s objective/motivation, and dramatize the escalation of conflict that results when the protagonist endeavors to achieve that objective.
-The total run time of the films you submit should not exceed 20 minutes and films should be presented in their entirety, not edited down and included in a reel.
+Submit 2-3 moving image pieces (films) that demonstrate your ability to craft a narrative for an audience.
+The total run time of the films you submit should not exceed 20 minutes, and films should be presented in their entirety—not edited down and included in a reel.

-Submit only projects on which you played a key creative role, such as director, cinematographer or editor; be sure to clearly indicate the role you played on each project.
+Submit only projects on which you played a key creative role as director, creator, writer, cinematographer or editor.

 Films can be submitted as accessible links (not password protected) to Vimeo (preferred), YouTube or as video files.